plexswap/Plexswap-Docs/contact-us/business-partnerships.md

 Qualifying criteria for Community Farms and Core Farms/Pools are based on our internal review process.
 We don’t publish them externally.
 If you’re not eligible for a Core Farm, we may invite you to apply for a Community Farm instead.

 ### Can I get a larger Farm multiplier?
-Or can I extend my Gaya Pool and Farm?
+Or can I extend my Crop Silo and Farm?

 If you’ve already got an ongoing Pool and Farm, you may be able to extend the timeline via a Boost Pool.
 If you wish to increase the multiplier, the team will consider it if the 30-day volume is increased.
 Contact us via your existing PlexSwap communication channels for enquiries.